jussivirkkala/Hikvision-Set/README.md

 ## Possible future versions:

-- Location from settings.
-- Turn Auto on startup.

 ## Version history

 - 2021-03-01 1.2.0 Option to set location.
 Start with Auto.
 Compiled with Visual Studio 16.8.6.
 No ClicOnce sign.